Hanna Reitsch: Escape from Berlin (1945)

 After leaving Berlin, Reitsch and von Greim landed in Rechlin, then flew in a Bücker 181 to Lübeck, where they heard the German announcement of Hitler's death on the night of 1 May (Note: The 1 May announcement falsely claimed that Hitler had died "this afternoon", but the suicide event took place a day earlier, on 30 April.)
 (Note: Reitsch dated the broadcast to 30 April.) and met with officials of the new government.
 In an effort to continue engaging the Soviets, Reitsch and von Greim flew to Graz, Austria, on 7 May and to Zell am See two days later, by which time Germany had formally surrendered.
 Reitsch's family had evacuated from Silesia before the Soviet troops arrived and taken refuge in Salzburg; on the night of 3 May 1945, after hearing a rumour that all refugees were to be taken back to their original homes in the Soviet occupation zone, Reitsch's father shot and killed her mother, her sister, her sister's three children, and himself.
 Von Greim, after being captured by the Allies, killed himself on 24 May 1945.

-On 8 October 1945, Reitsch was captured in the United States occupation zone of Germany and subsequently interrogated by U.S. military intelligence officers.
+On 4 May 1945—having learned that a woman resembling Reitsch was hiding in an American hospital near Kitzbühel, Austria—British test pilot and Royal Navy officer Eric Brown came to visit her.
+Recognizing him, Reitsch pretended she was having a heart attack.
+Brown handed Reitsch into American custody, and after their initial interviews, was allowed to converse with her about his fascination with the Me 163.
+Reitsch was placed under house arrest at Schloss Leopoldskron, then was transferred to a villa for questioning by the head of the United States Air Force's intelligence unit, which compiled an interrogation report on 8 October.
 When asked about being ordered to leave the Führerbunker, Reitsch stated: "It was the blackest day when we could not die at our Führer's side."
 She asserted that "We should all kneel down in reverence and prayer before the altar of the Fatherland," referring to the bunker.
-After interrogators suggested that Hitler had been seen alive (in Tyrol, Austria, near where she had flown), Reitsch dismissed assertions of his survival and her possible complicity, stating, "He had no reason to live and the tragedy was that he knew it ... perhaps better than anyone else did."
+After it was suggested that Hitler had been seen alive (in Tyrol, Austria, near where she had flown), Reitsch dismissed assertions of his survival and her possible complicity, stating, "He had no reason to live and the tragedy was that he knew it ... perhaps better than anyone else did."